Constitution and Bylaws of the

 Section 1.
 Subject to exceptional circumstances approved by a majority of the National Board and subject to the approval of existing Chapters in the same geographical area, local chapters of this Association may be formed whenever a group of ten or more trial lawyers so petition, and the National Board shall issue an appropriate charter to such groups under such conditions as may be deemed proper by said National Board.
 The National Board shall have the right to suspend or revoke the charter for good cause.
 Good cause shall include, but not be limited to the following:

-- c.
-Failure to timely elect officers and to name a National Board representative of the chapter.
+- Failure to timely elect officers and to name a National Board representative of the chapter.

-- e.
-Failure to timely submit to an audit under Section 2, if requested.
+- Failure to timely submit to an audit under Section 2, if requested.

 Section 2.
 Local chapters shall operate under Bylaws which are consistent with the National Constitution and National Bylaws.
 Local Chapters shall submit to an audit by the National Board of their chapter funds and of their adopted chapter Bylaws when requested by the Executive Committee of the National Board.